JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 The investment banking firm emphasizes skills over education.
 Where once JPMorgan required college degrees for many of its financial services positions—including bank tellers—75% of job openings the bank posted in the U.S. in 2018 didn’t require a college degree.
 Instead of degrees being the de facto qualification for JPMorgan positions, the bank and other financial institutions hope to better “[identify] the skills we need and [to understand] the skills and education our employees have,” according to the bank’s head of human resources.
 To accomplish this, JPMorgan has paired up with community colleges and social-equity foundations to provide more practical job training.

 This is true no matter what class of property workers are returning to, be it JPMorgan’s glass-wrapped Manhattan showpiece or a repurposed industrial warehouse in a middle-American city.
-Hybrid businesses face vacant spaces, forgotten rooms, and other inefficiencies resulting from the hybrid workflow.
+Hybrid businesses can get a head start on optimizing space by passively measuring attendance with presence data, identifying patterns like which meeting room types get the most use, and using desk booking software so employees know they have a space to work when they come in.

 Achieving spatial efficiency